 There is an ongoing discussion about the District of Columbia (“DC”) securing statehood.
 Residents of DC are mostly fans of the idea, while the rest of America remains largely uninformed about the pros and cons of DC becoming the fifty-first state.

-Congress is advancing a statehood bill which, if successful will not only create a new state, but modify the American flag to include a 51st star.
+Congress is advancing a statehood bill which, if successful, will not only create a new state, but modify the American flag to include a 51st star.
+Then there’s the addition of two Senators and at least one new House member.

-I’m told that the statehood bill, championed by DC’s non-voting House member, Eleanor Holmes Norton, known as the “Washington, DC, Admission Act is not expected to be acted on soon.
+I’m told that the statehood bill, championed by DC’s non-voting House member, Eleanor Holmes Norton, known as the “Washington, DC, Admission Act, is not expected to be acted on soon.
 After all, DC is currently engulfed in an impeachment meltdown.
-Even if the House passed the bill, there is no chance the Republicans controlled Senate would take it up.
+Even if the House passed the bill, there is no chance the Republican controlled Senate would take it up.
+I hope!

 Behind the Act is the addition of DC representatives to the House of Representatives.
 Since DC’s citizens are mostly Democrats the margin of representation would tilt further in favor of the Democrat’s.